Writing an abstract

 Provide your audience with the critical research findings in the past simple or present tense.
 For example, the research shows a strong relationship between productivity and coffee consumption.
 Depending on how complicated and how long the research is, it may not be practically possible to have all the research findings.
 Therefore, focus on significant research findings that will allow the audience to comprehend your conclusions.

 At the tail end of your abstract, remember to provide the research's main conclusion, i.e., the answer to the research question.
 After reading your abstract, your audience should have an understanding of the significant point the research argued or proved.
-Write your conclusion in the present simple tense.
+Write your abstract in the present simple tense.
 Mention briefly significant limitations to your research, since it enables your audience to evaluate your research's reliability.

 Guidelines for writing an abstract